SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 This will return the table object we created using GoogleCharts tool.
 In IRuby notebook, you will see this:

-{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/googlechart_table1.png?raw=true 'Baisc table using GoogleCharts' 'Baisc table using GoogleCharts' %}
+{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/googlechart_table1.png?raw=true 'Basic table using GoogleCharts' 'Basic table using GoogleCharts' %}

 We can create table using Vectors as well.